iaroslav-ai/cloud-dask/documentation/SetupCloud.md

 and create Access Key ID and Secret Access Key pair.
 Your will need this for the next step.

+This tutorial was tested with user created by directly attaching the existing policies.
+The `AdministratorAccess` was given to a user.

 3. Store your keys in ~/.aws/credentials:
 ```
 [default]